james-dire-1/arduino-radio-project/README.md

 ├── R_finalreport/   # The final report for the project
 ├── R_assignments/   # Formal assignments done for the project (and their iterations) ├── R_slideshow/     # Slideshow for the presentation from May 30th, 2024
+├── R_models/        # 3D models for the radio
 ├── R_oldcode/       # Old iterations of code before version control ├── R_other/         # Miscellaneous files; unimportant
 ├── R_todo.txt       # General todo list